chutney-testing/chutney-testing.github.io-legacy/docs/functions/classpath.md

     **Returns** :

     * Returns a URI equivalent to this URL.
-This method functions in the same way as new URI (this.toString())
+This method functions in the same way as new URI

     **Examples** :